 BPS summer learning opportunities

-We have redesigned our programming for the summer of 2014 to better target students' needs.
+Building off of last year's summer program redesign, BPS continues to develop our efforts to better target students' needs in Summer 2015.
 Our goal is to prevent summer learning loss and help students make academic gains during the summer months so they are ready to begin the next grade in the fall.
-This year we have shifted our largest academic programming to serve groups of grades (pre-K through 3rd grade, grades 4-7, students transitioning to 9th grade and grades 9-12).
+Our largest academic programming will continue to serve a continuum of grade spans (pre-K through 2nd grade, grades 3-7, students transitioning to 9th grade and grades 9-12).
 This provides greater opportunities for all students throughout our programs.
 Schools select students to participate in these programs based on academic need.
 We are proud to partner with BELL

 and many other organizations to focus on high-quality academic content as well as expertise on logistics and enrichment.